 About the Mary River Catchment

 The Mary River Catchment is one of the most diverse catchments in Queensland, covering 9595 km2 from Maleny to River Heads near Hervey Bay.
 A population of over 200,000 people lives in the catchment, on the land, in urban areas and in rural subdivisions.
-Economic activities in the Mary River Catchment range from dairying, beef, forestry, fishing, horticulture, mining, sugar, farm forestry, tourism, sand and gravel extraction, small industry and cottage arts and craft.
+Economic activities in the Mary River Catchment range from dairying, beef, forestry, fishing, horticulture, mining, sugar, farm forestry, tourism, sand and gravel extraction and small industries.
 The Mary River itself is 310 km long and water quality varies from fresh through to saline in the estuarine areas where the river flows into the RAMSAR listed wetlands of the Great Sandy Strait, home to dugongs, migrating whales and migratory birds.
-This complex catchment is subject to high intensity cyclonic rainfall on very steep slopes and is experiencing major changes in land use, increased competition for resources, and rapid population growth (being adjacent to the Sunshine Coast and Hervey Bay).
+This complex catchment is subject to high intensity cyclonic rainfall on very steep slopes and is experiencing major changes in land use, increased competition for water resources, and rapid population growth (being adjacent to the Sunshine Coast and Hervey Bay).

 The catchment provides habitat for a suite of threatened aquatic species including the critically endangered White-throated snapping turtle, the endangered Mary River cod, Mary River turtle and Giant Barred frog, and the Australian lungfish which is classified as vulnerable to extinction.
 These species survive in isolated pockets where water quality is healthy, the river is shaded and cool, and riparian vegetation is intact.
 However they face many threats to their existence from loss of habitat, predation, human interference, poor water quality and climate change.